 When my children were small, we spent every holiday "on the road" at Grandma's house.
 It was nice for my children to see their cousins but, after a while, I realized they didn't have any memories of Christmas in our home; no sense of who we were as a family and no flavors or aromas that would make them long to come home for the holidays even after they were grown.
 I decided I had to fix that right away and viola...
 Hoopes Family Holiday Dinners... a week early.

-Having our own family dinner early has freed up my imagination and allowed me to serve anything I like.
-In fact, I stay away from the traditional turkey that is served every Thanksgiving and Christmas by my husband’s family.
-Our favorite dinners have turned out Pork Tenderloin and Porcini “Tamales” with Sweet Potato Haystacks for Thanksgiving and real “Dickens style” Christmas dinner with a Bone in Prime Rib with roasted potatoes and of coarse, Mom’s homemade rolls.
+Having our own family dinner before the holiday has freed up my imagination and allowed me to serve anything I like.
+In fact, I stay away from the traditional turkey that is served every Thanksgiving and Christmas by my husband's family all together.
+Instead,our favorite dinners have turned out Pork Tenderloin and Porcini "Tamales" with Sweet Potato Haystacks for Thanksgiving and a real "Dickens style" dinner with a Bone in Prime Rib and roasted potatoes for Christmas.
+Of coarse, Mom's homemade rolls are always a must.

 This year, I went to the butcher department to order my prime rib.
 Boy, did I get a shock!
 The price!
-Thinking fast, so my butcher didn’t catch on, I changed my order to short ribs.
-I had the most delicious short ribs at Tyler Florence’s Wayfare Tavern several times in San Francisco.
-They were perfect for a “fancy” dinner.
-So, why not make them for my boys?
+Thinking fast, so my butcher didn't catch on, I changed my order to short ribs.
+I had the most delicious short ribs recipe at Tyler Florence's Wayfare Tavern several times in San Francisco.
+They were perfect for a "fancy" dinner.
+So, why not make them for my boys at home?

-I did some research and even called Wayfare Tavern to find out exactly what was in the dish.
-The host was so suprized to get a call from Phoenix, that he actually went and put the sous chef on the phone!
-The short rib is not currently on the Wayfare Tavern menu so, I don’t feel bad sharing my attempt to copy it.
+I did some research and even called Wayfare Tavern to find out exactly what was in his short ribs recipe.
+The hostess was so suprised to get a call from Phoenix, that she actually put the sous chef on the phone!
+Short ribs are not currently on the Wayfare Tavern menu so, I don't feel bad sharing them with you.
 I hope Chef Florence approves.